shredthaGNAR/list-of-my-starred-repos/README.md

 * [gocomet/snippets](https://github.com/gocomet/snippets): A collection of code snippets, generally for use with Shopify
 * [JustAnotherArchivist/snscrape](https://github.com/JustAnotherArchivist/snscrape): A social networking service scraper in Python
 * [Nick-Gottschlich/Social-Amnesia](https://github.com/Nick-Gottschlich/Social-Amnesia): Forget the past.
 Social Amnesia makes sure your social media accounts only show your posts from recent history, not from "that phase" 5 years ago.
-* [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer): API, CLI, and Web App for analyzing and finding a person's profile in +1000 social media \ websites
+* [qeeqbox/social-analyzer](https://github.com/qeeqbox/social-analyzer): API, CLI, and Web App for analyzing and finding a person's profile in media \ websites
 * [aaronmeder/social-history](https://github.com/aaronmeder/social-history): A quick look into your history on social media.
 Drop in the archives you've downloaded from Facebook and Instagram and see some stats about your time on the networks.
 * [pandrey2003/social-media-profiler](https://github.com/pandrey2003/social-media-profiler): Find information from Twitter, Instagram, LinkedIn and Google Search about a person.
 * [lorey/social-media-profiles-regexs](https://github.com/lorey/social-media-profiles-regexs): :card_index: Extract social media profiles and more with regular expressions